The newly refurbished Café Qua... read more

 - Cystic fibrosis carrier gene

-These tests can all be carried out on a single blood test.
+Most tests can all be carried out on a single occasion.
 However, donors should consider the implications if, in the very unlikely event, a test such as HIV or Hepatitis were to be found positive.
 If this were to happen, we would arrange all additional medical support and counselling as necessary.

 What screening tests are required for the recipient?